nidhinthomas-ai/XraySAM/README.md

 ## Notebook:

 The notebook directory contains the colab notebook that processes the dataset, trains and tests the model.
+In addition to the xraysam model, I have also provided the RESUNET model for comparison.